-The UCT Faculty of Health Sciences offers a clinical elective training offered by UCT is complimentary to the clinical training that we expect visiting students to have received at their home institution before they arrive.
+The clinical elective training offered by UCT is complimentary to the clinical training that visiting students should have received at their home institution before they arrive.

-Training takes place at our teaching hospitals (Groote Schuur Hospital, Red Cross War Memorial Children’s Hospital) and associated hospitals(New Somerset Hospital,Victoria Hospital, Mitchells Plain District Hospital and George Regional Hospital).
+Training takes place at our teaching hospitals (Groote Schuur Hospital, Red Cross War Memorial Children’s Hospital) and associate hospitals(New Somerset Hospital,Victoria Hospital, Mitchells Plain District Hospital, Knysna Hospital and George Regional Hospital).